SeLite/SeLite.github.io/TestMethodsTheory.md

   * need to be repeatable and robust
     * i.e. not specific to a test session or to a browser's session
     * the data is flexible and not trivial, e.g.
-      * based on the test DB, rather than just hard-coded or sequential
+      * based on the [script DB], rather than just hard-coded or sequential
       * random, semi random or partially random
     * actions/groups of actions may be done in random order For example, you don't need SeLite  if your test just